bleporini/thread-dump-analyzer/README.md

 - Expand all / Collapse All feature
 - Link to Grepcode
 - No more empty stack display for system threads

+### Version 3
+- Bug with collapse and Bootstrap 3.0.3
+- Button formatting